Radk6/MC-Optimization-Guide/java-n-stuff/java-benchmarks.md

 # Java benchmarks

-TL;DR: If you want the most fps and shortest loading times, use GraalVM 21+ with G1GC.
-If you want less lag spikes, use GraalVM 24 with Generational ZGC
+TL;DR: If you want the most fps and shortest loading times, use GraalVM 21 (or newer) with G1GC.
+If you want less lag spikes/stutters as well, use GraalVM 24 with Generational ZGC

 Here are benchmarks of 3 of the most popular JREs for Minecraft: GraalVM, Adoptium and Azul.